LunarWatcher/AdventureLandCpp/README.md

 # Library use setup

 This project builds around SCons.
 Other build systems either need to invoke SCons and manually find the paths, or in some other way compile it.
 A conan package is planned in the future.
+Note that export as an SConstruct isn't fully supported yet, and like everything else, is a work in progress.

 If you're on Windows, you'll need to install the Win32 Python package: